HeardLibrary/mapping-berlin/json-and-geojson.md

 ### GeoJSON tools

 * Using a [GeoJSON linter](http://geojsonlint.com/)
-* [geojson.ip] is a great tool for converting data to GeoJSON, displaying it on a map, editing it, and sharing it with others.
+* [geojson.io](http://geojson.io/) is a great tool for converting data to GeoJSON, displaying it on a map, editing it, and sharing it with others.
 * You can also display GeoJSON data with a Github [Gist](https://gist.github.com/CliffordAnderson/8c9e338f274b109594ca)

 ### Exercises